In This Article

 - The cooperatives provided 600 members with rice, lentils, cooking oil and soap.

-As the global pandemic continues across the world, the outbreak is negatively impacting economies globally.
-In Bangladesh, the government declared country-wide general holiday and lockdown from March 26 through May 30.
+As the pandemic continues across the world, the outbreak is negatively impacting economies globally.
+In Bangladesh, the government declared a countrywide general holiday and lockdown from March through May 2020.
 Then, the government issued an order of conditional overall activities and movement restrictions until August 3.
-As of July 26, there are 223,453 confirmed COVID-19 cases with 2,928 dead in Bangladesh.

 The sudden lockdown and conditional activities have negatively impacted the livelihoods of many people in Bangladesh.
 The prices of agricultural products have fallen, especially milk and dairy products; crops remain unharvested, unsold and unpreserved.
-Small businesses and retail and service sectors are also badly affected as they are unable to run their businesses smoothly due to the lockdown.
-This has disrupted the supply of seeds, pesticides, agricultural tools, etc.
+Small businesses, retail and service sectors are also badly affected by the lockdown.
+Among other things, has profoundly disrupted the supply of seeds, pesticides and agricultural tools.

-Additionally, the mass migration of people from urban to rural areas because of sudden unemployment created negative impacts.
+Additionally, the mass migration of people from urban to rural areas because of sudden unemployment exacerbated this hardship.
 According to the Bangladesh Institute of Labor Studies, 3 million domestic workers across the country have either completely lost their jobs or have suffered cuts in income.
-According to another recent survey from the Bangladesh Institute of Development Studies, about 13% of people are unemployed in the country due to the COVID-19 pandemic.
+According to another survey from the Bangladesh Institute of Development Studies, about 13% of people are unemployed in the country due to the COVID-19 pandemic.
 The survey also revealed that Bangladesh will have 16.4 million people newly living in poverty in 2020, as the incomes of the working class in urban and rural areas have fallen sharply due to the lockdown to stop the spread of the virus.

-In this pandemic situation, Agradut and Shafollo Mohila Shomobai Shomity Ltd. expressed care and solidarity of their members.
-The cooperatives organized a special meeting on April 27 and decided to support its 600 most-affected members from the co-ops' funds.
-The cooperatives spent BDT 142,000 (about $1,672) for 600 members by providing rice, lentils, cooking oil and soap to each member during the week of May 2.
+When COVID-19 arrived, these two cooperatives held firm to their central tenants: expressing care for and solidarity with their members.
+The cooperatives organized a special meeting last April and decided to support its 600 most-affected members using the co-ops' funds.
+The cooperatives spent BDT 142,000 (about $1,672) on 600 members by providing rice, lentils, cooking oil and soap to each member during early May.
 In addition to food aid support, the cooperatives created awareness on personal hygiene and social distancing in the community, which are keys to protecting against COVID-19.
 The cooperatives also engaged the local government and administration with their activities.
 Among others Gazi Fazlul Haque Vhasani, Chairman of Vhangabari Union and Sirajul Islam, Cooperative Officer of Belkuchi Upazila attended during food aid disbursements.

 Afroza Begum, the president of Agradut Cooperative, said that “Heifer's 12 Cornerstones taught us to care for other people in need.
 We feel proud to provide support to our members.”